 - Discounts at select car rental, hotel, and retail establishments following a six-month qualifying period

 If these salary and benefits are appealing to you, why don’t you send in your most impressive resume to them and try your luck?

 Working at British Airways

-The company opens their doors not only to the experienced cabin crews but also for those who have no airline experience yet.
+The company opens its doors not only to experienced cabin crews but also to those who have no airline experience yet.
 Sure, they expect you to have knowledge about the industry and the tasks of a cabin crew, but if there’s something you don’t know, you can easily ask around for help.

 Video: CABIN CREW Q&A ✈️ | Life as a British Airways Air Hostess 💕 | Lucinda Strafford

 This video of a Flight Attendant working at British Airways will give you some sort of idea how what it’s like to work in the said airline.
 The vlog will talk about the process of working at British Airways from the application process up to the actual working day.
 Details regarding the benefits and salaries will also be discussed.